mrsarm/backset/README.md

 ### Requirements

-- Rust 1.67+ and Cargo (may work with older versions as well).
+- Rust 2021 edition and Cargo (tested with Rust 1.67+, may work with older versions as well).
 - Postgres or Docker and Docker Compose

 ### Migrations